 - Apply the 3-pillar approach to retirement planning

 - The National Insurance Scheme (NIS) should be at the core of one’s retirement planning portfolio.
-Abeit a small amount, this is deducted from one’s salary every month.
-The benefits of the NIS are pretty good when considered objectively, so don’t underrate its importance.
+Albeit a small amount which is deducted from one’s salary every month.
+The benefits of the NIS are pretty good when considered objectively and so we should not underrate its importance.

 - Join a private pensions arrangement from your first job

-The earlier you start the easier it is to save for retirement.
-The impact of investing over the long term free of income tax and further compounded by investment income which is also tax free is unbelievable.
+The earlier you start, the easier it will be to save for retirement.
+The impact of investing over the long term free of income tax and further compounded by investment income, which is also tax free, is incredible.

 - Take matters into your own hand

-If your employer doesn’t have an ASF in place or if you are employed contractually, you can enrol in an ARS.
+If your employer does not have an ASF in place or if you are employed contractually, you can enrol in an ARS.
 The PROVEN Rock Approved Retirement Scheme is here for you!

 - Contribute the maximum amount

 Do not settle for contributing only the compulsory 5%.
 Your objective should be to get to the maximum amount allowed by law throughout your career.
 The maximum contribution that can be made by or on behalf of any member to a private pension arrangement is 20% of that member’s taxable income.
 As a member, you are allowed to contribute the difference between 20% and what the Employer contributes on your behalf.
 That is, if the employer contributes 5%, you can contribute up to 15%.